r21gh/sticky-note/README.md

-An sticky note application using React
+A sticky note application using React